-Revenue recognition (\$76,254,000) Refer to Note 4 to the Financial Report The key audit matter How the matter was addressed in our audit The Company has three distinct revenue streams, each with distinct recognition requirements.
+Revenue recognition (\$85,556,000) Refer to Note 4 to the Financial Report The Company has three distinct revenue streams, each with distinct recognition requirements.
 Education and events require that the revenue be recognised once the event or course has been held; Membership requires that the revenue be recognised on a pro rata basis over the period of membership; and Publishing requires that the revenue be recognised once the publication is released.
 The Company receives payments in advance of when the revenue is able to be recognised, resulting in the recognition of deferred revenue.
 We focused on this area as a key audit matter due to the quantum of revenue recognised combined with the large volume of transactions.
 This necessitated significant audit effort across the transactions.
-Our procedures included: We evaluated the Company's policy for revenue recognition for each stream including deferral of advanced payments in accordance with the accounting standards; We selected a sample of deferred revenue transactions, using statistical sampling software and assessed the accounting treatment of the deferral by comparing to underlying documentation such as invoices detailing the related dates of membership, event or publication, bank statements and against the criteria in the accounting standards; We selected a sample of revenue transactions using statistical sampling software and checked recognition against underlying documentation such as invoices detailing the related dates of membership, event or publication and the Company's revenue recognition policy.
+Our procedures included: We evaluated the Company's policy for revenue recognition for each stream including deferral of advanced payments in accordance with the accounting standards; We selected a sample of deferred revenue transactions, using statistical sampling software and assessed the accounting treatment of the deferral by comparing to underlying documentation such as invoices detailing the related dates of membership, event or publication, bank statements and against the criteria in the accounting standards; We selected a sample of revenue transactions using statistical sampling software and assessed the accounting the related dates of membership, event or publication, bank statements and against the criteria in the accounting standards; We selected a sample of revenue transactions using statistical sampling software and checked recognition against underlying documentation such as invoices detailing the related dates of membership, event or publication and the Company's revenue recognition policy.